brianmccrory/CountFilesByExtensions/README.md

 A simple file to count files recursively in each directory, counting by file extensions.

-To compile and run:
+First edit the 'input.txt' file and add one or more directories to search for files.

+$ vi input.txt

+Then compile:

 $ javac CountFiles.java

+Then run:

 $ java CountFiles       # uses file 'input.txt' by default

 	OR

-$ java CountFiles <input file>    # file contains dirs to search
+$ java CountFiles <input file>    # use a different file containing dirs to search